 Maree Giles is an award-winning Australian author, editor, poet, journalist, creative writing teacher and mentor, and the mother of two grown-up children.
 She was a Royal Literary Fund Fellow at Kingston University London, 2009 – 2010, and a dissertation supervisor on their Creative Writing MFA.
 Maree launched her career as a fiction writer after winning first prize in the prestigious SHE/ARVON/Little,Brown short story competition, and was a runner-up in the Ian St James Awards.

 Maree has more than thirty years experience working with words and couldn’t imagine doing anything else.
+Australia is the main setting for her books.
 Injustice, family relationships and parenting, friendship, politics, the arts, people and places, all motivate her to write and to teach others about the craft and joys of writing.
 Her novels are published by Virago Press, London, and Hachette Australia.

 Maree moved to the UK in 1980.
 She has taught creative writing at some of Australia’s top Writing Centres, such as Varuna, the Writer’s House in Katoomba; the Australian Writer’s Centre, and the NSW Writers’ Centre, and has been a guest speaker at the Byron Bay Writers’ Festival and the Sydney Writers’ Festival.
 She has given talks and readings at many events and on national radio in both countries.
-She has written for the Evening Star New Zealand, Parents’ magazine London, Woman’s Day magazine Australia, and was a television news writer at Visnews (Reuters) London, a senior writer at the Bucks Free Press Buckinghamshire and has written for the Overland Literary Journal.
+She has written for Overland Literary Journal, the Evening Star New Zealand, Parents’ magazine London, Woman’s Day magazine Australia, and was a television news producer at Visnews (Reuters) London, and a senior writer at the Bucks Free Press, Buckinghamshire.